Bring Me the Horizon discography

-British rock band Bring Me the Horizon have released six studio albums, two live albums, two compilation albums, one remix album, two extended plays (EPs), one demo album, 31 singles, two video albums, 36 music videos, two other releases and three other appearances.
+British rock band Bring Me the Horizon have released seven studio albums, two live albums, three compilation albums, two remix album, two extended plays (EPs), one demo album, 35 singles, two video albums, 38 music videos, two other releases and three other appearances.
 Formed in Sheffield in 2004 by vocalist Oliver Sykes, guitarists Lee Malia and Curtis Ward, bassist Matt Kean and drummer Matt Nicholls, the band released their debut EP This Is What the Edge of Your Seat Was Made For on Thirty Days of Nights Records in 2005, which reached number 41 on the UK Budget Albums Chart.
 After signing with British independent record label Visible Noise, the group released their debut full-length studio album Count Your Blessings in 2006, which reached the top 100 of the UK Albums Chart and the top 10 of the UK Rock & Metal Albums Chart.
 The 2008 follow-up Suicide Season reached the UK top 50 and charted in the US for the first time when it reached number 107 on the Billboard 200.
 In November 2009, an expanded version of the album titled Suicide Season Cut Up! was released, featuring remixes and videos.

 Ward left the band in early 2009 and was replaced by Jona Weinhofen.
 The new lineup released There Is a Hell Believe Me I've Seen It.
 There Is a Heaven Let's Keep It a Secret. in 2010, which reached number 13 on the UK Albums Chart and number 17 on the US Billboard 200.
 The album's lead single "It Never Ends" was also the band's first to chart, reaching number 103 on the UK Singles Chart, while the track "Blessed with a Curse" reached the top 10 of the UK Rock & Metal Singles Chart.
 Weinhofen left the group in early 2013 and was replaced by keyboardist Jordan Fish.
 Now signed with RCA Records and Sony Music, Bring Me the Horizon released their fourth album Sempiternal a few months later, which reached number three on the UK Albums Chart and was certified gold in the UK, the US and Australia.
 Three singles from the album – "Sleepwalking", "Go to Hell, for Heaven's Sake" and "Can You Feel My Heart" – reached the top 30 of the US Mainstream Rock Songs chart.
 The band's debut EP and first three albums were later released as a limited edition vinyl box set in November 2014.